RealVaporWaver/RealVaporWaver/README.md

 I'm vaporwaver or whatever the fuck my name turns into as more accounts get yeeted

-I do things, legal and the opposite
+I do things badly but adamantly stfu

-If you wanna contact me, your best bet is discord: vaporwaver#4706
+If you wanna contact me, your best bet is discord: Kusho#7958

 You can also hire me to code something